xenoteo/Advent-of-Code-2020/README.md

 - \[[day 9](https://github.com/xenoteo/Advent-2020/tree/master/src/xenoteo/com/github/day9)\] - XMAS (eXchange-Masking Addition System) starts by transmitting a preamble of 25 numbers.
 After that, each number should be the sum of any two of the 25 immediately previous numbers.
   - \[[part 1](https://github.com/xenoteo/Advent-2020/blob/master/src/xenoteo/com/github/day9/part1/Solution.java)\] - finding the first invalid number, that is number that cannot be made by sum of any two of the 25 immediately previous numbers.
   - \[[part 2](https://github.com/xenoteo/Advent-2020/blob/master/src/xenoteo/com/github/day9/part2/Solution.java)\] - finding encryption weakness, that is a sum of the smallest and largest number in a contiguous set of at least two numbers in a list which sum to the invalid number.
+- \[[day 10](https://github.com/xenoteo/Advent-2020/tree/master/src/xenoteo/com/github/day10)\] - given a list of all of the joltage adapters in a bag.
+Each of joltage adapters is rated for a specific output joltage.
+Any given adapter can take an input 1, 2, or 3 jolts lower than its rating and still produce its rated output joltage.
+In addition, the device has a built-in joltage adapter rated for 3 jolts higher than the highest-rated adapter in the bag.
+The charging outlet has an effective joltage rating of 0.
+  - \[[part 1](https://github.com/xenoteo/Advent-2020/blob/master/src/xenoteo/com/github/day10/part1/Solution.java)\] - finds the number of 1-jolt differences multiplied by the number of 3-jolt differences.
+  - \[[part 2](https://github.com/xenoteo/Advent-2020/blob/master/src/xenoteo/com/github/day10/part2/Solution.java)\] - counts the total number of distinct ways of adapter arrangements.